ToolJet/ToolJet/docs/docs/widgets/number-input.md

 ---
 # Number Input

-The Number Input component allows users to enter numbers.
+The Number Input component allows users to enter numeric values.
 It can be used as a standalone component or in form fields.
 In this document, we'll go through all the configuration options for the **Number Input** component.

 ## Properties